msfjarvis/custom-nixpkgs/README.md

 - [gdrive] : Golang CLI to interact with Google Drive
 - [hcctl]: CLI to look up the status of checks on https://healthchecks.io
 - [healthchecks-monitor]: CLI tool to run commands and report its result to https://healthchecks.io
-- [jless] : A command-line pager for JSON
 - [katbin] : A CLI for [katb.in]
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
 - [twt] : Multipurpose tool to extract metadata from a user's tweets